Imran Khan (singer)

-Personal life
+Early life

-Khan was born in The Hague to a Pakistani Punjabi Muslim Jat family.
-Khan's family originally hails from Gujranwala, Punjab, Pakistan.
+Khan was born in The Hague on 28 May 1984, the son of Pakistani parents from Gujranwala, Punjab, Pakistan who have Punjabi Muslim ancestry.
 He has two brothers and one sister.
-He is unmarried.

 Career

 Khan started his music career in his late teens.
-After Prestige Records released his debut single Ni Nachleh, he continued his career by performing in several countries.
+After Prestige Records released his debut single "Ni Nachleh", he continued his career by performing in several countries.

-Khan's first released single, "Amplifier", was produced by Eren E, was released on 12 July 2009.
-It received 2 million views on YouTube on it first week of release and currently has 505 million views and counting on YouTube.
-His second single, "Bewafa," was produced by Hakan Ozan and was released on 30 August 2009; as of May 2022, its music video had been viewed more than 300 million times on YouTube.
+Khan's second single, "Amplifier", was released on 12 July 2009.
+It has received over 813 million views on YouTube.
+His next single, "Bewafa", was released on 30 August 2009; as of May 2022, its music video had been viewed more than 300 million times on YouTube.

 In July 2009, Khan released his debut album, Unforgettable.
-It includes the singles "Amplifier", "Bewafa", and a remix of his first single, "Ni Nachleh".
+It includes famous singles like "Amplifier", "Bewafa", "Pata Chalgea", and a remix of "Ni Nachleh".
 It was nominated for Best Album at the 2010 UK Asian Music Awards but did not win.

-In 2011, Khan departed from Prestige Records to start his own label, later known as IK Records.
-Khan released the single "Satisfya" on 9 May 2013.
-Unlike his previous singles, it was released by IK Records.
-It was produced by his "Amplifier" music producer, Eren E. The music video shows Khan driving a yellow Lamborghini Aventador and sitting with a cheetah.
-The video was directed by David Zennie, and as of November 2022, it has 810+ million views.
+In 2011, Khan departed Prestige Records to start his own label IK Records.
+He released the single "Satisfya" on 9 May 2013.
+The music video shows Khan driving a yellow Lamborghini Aventador and sitting with a cheetah.
+The video was directed by David Zennie, and has over 977 million views as of January 2025.

-Khan made his Bollywood debut as a singer for the Hindi film Tevar, which was released on 9 January 2015.
-As of 2016 the song had over more than 2 million hits.
+Khan made his Bollywood debut as a singer for the Hindi film Tevar (2015).
+As of 2016, the song had over 8.2 million YouTube views.

-Khan released a single titled "Imaginary" on 8 June 2015, produced by Eren E. The single was released on his own record label, IK Records.
-Khan shot the video with David Zennie at Akon's house in Los Angeles.
-"Imaginary"'s official music video received 6 million views within a month of its release and currently has 91 million+ views on YouTube.
-Khan came out with another song, "Hattrick", which received 2 million views in a month and as of late 2021 had 32 million+ views.
+Khan released a single titled "Imaginary" on 8 June 2015, and shot the video with David Zennie at Akon's house in Los Angeles.
+The video has received 129 million views till January 2025.
+Khan came out with another song, "Hattrick", which received 2 million views in a month and as of late 2021 had 39 million+ views.

 On 28 September 2018, Khan released a new single, "Knightridah".
 In 2021, he released two singles, "M.O.B." on 14 May, featuring J.J.
 Esko; and "They Don't Like It" on 28 September.
 On February 2, 2022, Khan released "On My Way" (featuring Meez).
-As of November 2022, his YouTube channel has accumulated over 2 billion views.
+As of October 2024, his YouTube channel has accumulated over 3.2 billion views.

-Khan is due to release a new album in 2023, with a single from it coming out early in the year.